-Now SciAps offers attractive packages combining our award-winning carbon analyzer, the Z, and our X-ray gun.
-With these packages you can PMI every alloy you’ll ever need for your program or clients.
+Now SciAps offers attractive packages combining our award-winning LIBS carbon analyzer and our X-ray gun.
+With these packages, you can identify every alloy you’ll ever need for your program or clients.

 X-ray vs. Laser – What’s the Deal?

-The Z-200 C+ is the only handheld analyzer in the world that measures carbon (and other low atomic number elements like lithium, boron, beryllium).
+SciAps Z Series was the first handheld analyzer in the world to measure carbon (and other low atomic number elements like lithium, boron, beryllium).
 The Z can be calibrated for all the major alloy bases and alloying elements, allowing the use of a single analyzer for all your PMI work.
 That said, today’s XRF guns offer outstanding performance on transition and heavy metals.
-These are the sweet-spot for X-ray guns.
+These are the sweet spot for X-ray guns.
 The LIBS technique is simply not as precise on transition and heavy metals as X-ray.

 Many inspectors revert to X-ray guns to PMI their stainless, nickel, Cr/Mo steels and other high temp alloys.
 If they need to verify L-grade or H-grade, they use the Z. Or, for carbon equivalents or residuals, they’ll use the Z. Residuals are a great application because the Z will measure C, Cr, Ni and Cu allowing the use of just Cr + Ni if carbon is < 0.15%.
 With the SciAps ONE BOX, you’ll have the complete set of tools for the most efficient, comprehensive PMI program on the plant.
 More about Carbon Testing with the Z.